xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 ### Upload X-Cart 5 onto Your Server

-1. Download an X-Cart 5 package from this page: [http://www.x-cart.com/download.html](http://www.x-cart.com/download.html)
-2. Upload the downloaded package onto your server.
+1. Upload your X-Cart package onto your server.
-3. The package is an archive, so unpack it to the web-root directory of your server.
+2. The package is an archive, so unpack it to the web-root directory of your server.
 You can do it using the archive tools of your Control panel or using the following command via SSH:

     for zip archive: